 Effect of migration timing on length-at-first return

-(Davaine et al., 1997)Variations of the return date had little influence on length, despite major changes in sea-age classes 0SW and 1SW, which arrived earlier by 53 and 47 days, respectively.
+The effect of a longer sea sojourn were positive and stronger for sea trout that returned after 0SW, which is consistent with brown trout growth curves, which have steeper slopes for younger age classes before reaching a plateau (Davaine et al., 1997).
+Variations of the return date was important over the study period, especially in 0SW and 1SW (resp.
+53 and 47 days earlier in 39 years).
 This observation is consistent with, but larger than, the advance of 2.6 days per decade observed by Legrand et al. (2021), in the migration timing of sea trout at 40 monitoring stations in France.
-It is also concordant with data from the River Dee, where length at return of 0SW individuals was found to be independent from the day of return, with a complex non-linear pattern (Celtic Sea Trout Project, 2016).
-Effects of a longer sea sojourn were positive and stronger for sea trout that returned after 0SW, which is consistent with brown trout growth curves, which have steeper slopes for younger age classes before reaching a plateau (Davaine et al., 1997).
-This dynamic illustrates that younger fish benefit more from additional days at sea than older counterparts.
+Such a difference may result from trend variations across monitoring stations, as the Bresle River was the northernmost one, as well as averaging between age classes.
+Nevertheless, despite an earlier arrival of the order of a month, timing of return had a relatively small influence on length at first return overall.
+This result is concordant with a study from the River Dee, where length at return of 0SW individuals was found to be independent from the day of return (Celtic Sea Trout Project, 2016).